European lawmakers reject global anti-piracy deal

 European Parliament lawmakers voted against the agreement by 478 to 39 with 165 abstentions, meaning the proposed law will have to be renegotiated by the European Commission, the EU’s executive.

-European Parliament President Martin Schulz said in a statement after the vote that legislators were not against intellectual property rights but that ACTA left too much room for abuses and raised “concern about its impact on consumers’ privacy and civil liberties, on innovation and the free flow of information”.

-ACTA took four years to negotiate and has already been signed by several of the European Union’s big trading partners, including the United States, Canada and Japan.
-Its rejection is likely to complicate free-trade talks, officials say.
+ACTA took four years to negotiate and has already been signed b y several of the European Union’s big trading partners, including the United States, Canada and Japan.
+Its rejection is likely to complicate free-trade talks, officials have said.

 One of the aims of the agreement was to stem the growing tide of illegal downloads and streaming of illegal copies of films and music online.
 It also calls on signatories to seize fake goods and punish gangs making and selling them.